 A location for an event is chosen in accordance with the mission of FIRST and to fulfill the event's goals.
 Minimizing travel and ease of travel for participants is also considered during the selection process.

 Attending an event will inevitably force some attendees to travel.
 Depending on the nature of an event locations are varied or keep unchanged within a region.

-Part of FIRST mission is to promote the creation of CSIRTs and raising awareness so a location of an event can be in a region where only a few FIRST members are situated.
-While this will force majority of attendees to travel, FIRST considers this as a strategic investment in a global community.
-Bringing experts to such location will influence the current situation at the selected city, country or region.
+Part of FIRST's mission is to promote the creation of CSIRTs and raise awareness so a location of an event can be in a region where only a few FIRST members are situated.
+While this will force the majority of attendees to travel, FIRST considers this as a strategic investment in a global community.
+Bringing experts to such locations will influence the current situation at the selected city, country or region.

-The FIRST Annual Conference currently moves between Asia, Europe and North America but this is not a strict requirement.
-The Annual Conference can be held in the same region multiple times in a row.
+The FIRST Annual Conference should move between regions for a global reach, but can be held in the same region multiple times in a row.

 Theoretically an event can be held at any time but in practice choosing when an event will be organized is subject to the following constraints:

-If an event is a recurring the select date should be retained (varying the date for 2-3 weeks on either side is well within tolerance) if possible and/or practical.
+If an event is recurring, the select date should be retained (varying the date for 2-3 weeks on either side is well within tolerance) if possible and/or practical.
 This helps attendees to plan their participation in advance.